datarootsio/databooks/docs/usage/overview.md

 ## `databooks fix`

-In `datbooks meta` we try to avoid git conflicts.
+In `databooks meta` we try to avoid git conflicts.
 In `databooks fix` we fix conflicts after they have occurred.
-Similarly to `databooks meta ...`, the only required argument here is a path.
+Similar to `databooks meta ...`, the only required argument here is a path.

 ```bash